Ramkumar175/annotell-python/docs-src/docs/input-api/calibration.md

 ---
 title: Calibration
 ---
-Inputs including both a 2D and 3D representation such as **lidars_and_cameras** require a calibration relating the camera sensors with the lidar sensors in terms of location and rotation.
+Inputs including both a 2D and 3D representation such as `lidars_and_cameras` require a calibration relating the camera sensors with the
+LIDAR sensors in terms of location and rotation.
 The calibration should also contain the required information for projecting 3D points into the image plane of the camera.

-A Calibration object consists of a set of key-value pairs where the key is the name of the sensor (i.e. sensor name) and the value is either a _LidarCalibration_ object or any of the different camera calibrations.
+A Calibration object consists of a set of key-value pairs where the key is the name of the sensor (i.e. sensor name) and the value is either a `LidarCalibration` object or any of the different camera calibrations.

 :::tip reuse calibration
 Note that you can, and should, reuse the same calibration for multiple inputs if possible.